dpanov/falcon-menu/README.md

 Note: The menu does not work on Internet Explorer because of CSS custom properties and CSS grid, but the code can easily be modified to add support for IE.

-## Performance features:
- - Less DOM elements
- - No JS used for transitions
- - Mosttly hardware-accelerated CSS property are used for transitions (transform and opacity).
-Exception are:
-    - Width of the active state element.
-It can be done with transform: scaleX(), but it will cause unnecessary code complications.
-    - Button/link colors

 ## Accessibility features:
  - Fully accessible by keyboard
  - Fully accessible by screen readers